 Second, § 1956(a)(2) punishes the interstate or international transportation or transfer of funds with the intent to promote a specified unlawful activity, or with the knowledge that the purpose of the transaction was to: i) conceal the nature, source or location of any unlawfully derived funds; or ii) avoid a transaction reporting requirement.

 Third, § 1956(a)(3) – known as the sting section – punishes those who enter into a transaction believing that the funds at issue derive from some specified unlawful activity and who intend to: i) promote such activity; ii) conceal the proceeds thereof; or iii) avoid a transaction reporting requirement.
 A conviction under any of these sections is punishable by up to 20 years imprisonment.
-Therefore, it is important to speak with a local attorney who understands federal money laundering charges and could prepare a solid defense.
+Therefore, it is important to speak with a New York federal money laundering attorney who understands these charges and could prepare a solid defense.

 Unlike 18 U.S.C. § 1956, which prohibits laundering activities, § 1957 prohibits the depositing or spending of funds derived from specified unlawful activity – even those which make up an otherwise innocent transaction.
 Specifically, according to 18 U.S.C. § 1957, any individual who, within the United States or its territorial jurisdiction, knowingly engages or attempts to engage in a transaction in or affecting domestic or foreign commerce which involves property derived from specified unlawful activity and valued at greater than $10,000 is punished by up to 10 years in prison.
 This same conduct may be punished even if it occurred outside of the United States if the defendant is a United States citizen.